Code-Institute-Submissions/milestone-project-288/README.md

     - Space invaders styled game themed

 - I would also like to implement a database for the leaderboard, and offer a login and game-history section where the user can see previous scores and attempts.
+- I would like to implement a real Emailing function, instead of logging to console and wiping the form.

 ## Technologies Used TODO:
 - [HTML](https://www.w3schools.com/html/)